4 Time Management Solutions that are Easy to Implement

 If this is case, you really should do yourself a favor and transfer all of these items from your short-term memory to a physical calendar.

-There’s two smart reasons to do this: 1) You can’t properly manage your schedule when all of your activities aren’t accounted for, and 2) booking these items into your calendar can lessen the chance you’ll accidentally double-book yourself during the week (once glance at your calendar will let you know you’re available Tuesday night at 7 P.M.)
+Secondly, booking these items into your calendar can lessen the chance you’ll accidentally double-book yourself during the week.
+One glance at your calendar will let you know you’re available Tuesday night at 7 P.M.

 If you use a digital calendar, set activities to recurring on a daily, weekly, or monthly basis as needed.

-If you use a paper planner or scheduler, you’ll have to enter each instance in by hand.
 Make the process easy to manage: write down each activity date/time on a piece of scrap paper, transfer each instance to your calendar, and then cross off each activity date/time from your list.

 Create mini-deadlines.

-Setting deadlines for projects and assignments is a no-brainer.
 But are you allowing yourself to see marked progress in your daily work?
-The solution is simple: create a series of mini-deadlines to keep you motivated.

-Having smaller deadlines for projects and assignments allows you to course-correct your work sooner, rather than later.
 Plus, it’s more satisfying to see your progress over the course of a few days, as opposed to a few weeks or months!

 The next time you embark upon a lengthy project that is weeks or months in length, try setting up daily and weekly milestones for yourself.
-In other words, you want to spread your work out over a longer period of time, instead of a shorter one.

 No matter what milestones you set for yourself, remember to take small actionable steps, each and every day.